karlstolley/rtc/syllabus/_projects/project-03.md

 requirements:
   - All the requirements for [Project Two](#project-two)
   - >
-    A non-trivial revision to your Project Two, isolated on a feature branch in your upstream repository; you may elect to merge that reivsion in with your `main` branch, but preserve the feature branch for your final project submission
+    A targeted revision to your Project Two, isolated on a feature branch in your upstream repository; you may elect to merge that revision in with your `main` branch, but preserve the feature branch for your final project submission
   - >
     A document outlining a significant future improvement to your project.
 Write this as a markdown